-As a novel Susan’s Brother is both shocking and delightful at the same time.
-On the one hand it is the true story of the appalling treatment of a troubled child, and on the other the incredible resilience of a human being.
+As a novel, Susan’s Brother is both shocking and delightful at the same time.
+On the one hand, it is the true story of the appalling treatment of a troubled child, and on the other the incredible resilience of a human being.
 It is a story of hope and success in overcoming a severely troubled early life.

 Susan’s Brother was unloved by his mother – there was no physical affection, few toys, little conversation and the added burden at times of her outright lies and deception.
 Consigned to mental health institutions, special education and even an experimental school he experiences so little emotional support that he turns inwards to protect himself in a hurtful, confusing world.
 He never received pocket money from his mother and birthday cards were not sent to where he was living (institutions and boarding schools).
 Before he died, his father drilled into him that “Boys don’t cry,” and it became a mantra.
 “Boys don’t cry.”
-His father also decreed ”Boys don’t have teddy bears” and abused Ted (second hand, one eyed, thrown out by a neighbour) beating him against a wall.
+His father also decreed ”Boys don’t have teddy bears” and abused Ted (second hand, one-eyed, thrown out by a neighbor) beating him against a wall.
 Much of the story is explained by Ted in conversation with Susan’s Brother.
 Ted was the only “person” he could trust, could cuddle and draw comfort from.
 Other adults in his life lied to him too, sometimes as a joke, leading him to not trust adults at all.
 Home as a concept meant nothing to him; it was where he was identified by his sister, not in his own right, hence the title of the book.

 Susan herself ignored him.
 She had the soft toys, physical affection, pocket-money and seemingly everything she wanted.
 She hardly spoke to him, didn’t play with him and became outright nasty.
 She started with “You are fat and clumsy, you can’t read or write, no one will ever want you and you’ll never get anywhere in life.”
 In time she got “religion” and burned into his brain a new mantra “I don’t know why God is punishing me so.
 All I ever wanted was a good-looking brother who had a decent job, who could give me money and introduce me to nice boys; and look what I’ve got!”
-As he grew and started to overcome his problems he gets to live at home and she says “Well now you’re home, I suppose I shall have to tell all the neighbours that you are mentally ill.
+As he grew and started to overcome his problems he gets to live at home and she says “Well now you’re home, I suppose I shall have to tell all the neighbors that you are mentally ill.
 My friends too.”

-Interestingly, I have met Susan’s Brother, Chris, and would never have deduced such an early childhood from the gentle, polite, generous man he has become, if I had not read this book.
+Interestingly, I have met Susan’s Brother, Chris, and would never have deduced such an early childhood from the gentle, polite, generous man he has become if I had not read this book.
 He knows his limits and has lived a successful life overcoming the early limits and challenges.
 Chris is an example of hope and resilience and a great example of the success that determination brings.
 If Chris can overcome despite the treatment he received there is hope for emotionally disturbed, maladjusted, special needs children today.

-Susan’s Brother is available on Amazon:
+Your copy of Susan’s Brother is available here.